intuit/QuickBooks-V3-PHP-SDK/README.md

 Every method will return false if an error occurred, and you should always check for this before acting on the results of the method call.

+After v3.2.6, you can also check for Intuit Error Message in the code:
 ~~~php
 $resultingCustomerObj = $dataService->Add($customerObj);
 $error = $dataService->getLastError();